exercism/v3/languages/python/concepts/enums/about.md

 #=> <Color.RED: 1>
 ```

-Iterating through the members of the enum can be done with:
+Iterating through the members of the enum can be done with the standard `for member in` syntax:

 ```python
 for member in Color: